 The per capita income in Mansfield in 2018 was $55,451, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $221,804 for a family of four.

 Mansfield is a somewhat ethnically-diverse town.
 The people who call Mansfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mansfield residents report their race to be White, followed by Asian.
 Important ancestries of people in Mansfield include Italian, English, German, and Polish.

 The most common language spoken in Mansfield is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Indic languages.